htmldbjs/htmldbjs/README.md

 ### `htmldb-button-sort`

-An action button is used for updating sorting preferences.
+An action button is used for updating the sorting preferences.

 #### Syntax